apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Content security policy header configuration can now support a dynamic nonce, which is a random value different for every HTTP request.
 - Static resources can now be externalized by default via the following additional directories: `file:/etc/cas/static` and `file:/etc/cas/public`.
 - The `maxAge` cookie setting can now be configured as a duration.
+- An optional principal attribute can now be configured to be used as the username sent to [Duo Security](../mfa/DuoSecurity-Authentication.html).
+- Response mode handling of OpenID Connect `token` or `id_token` response types is adjusted to build the redirect URL and parameters/fragments correctly.

 ## Library Upgrades